 IHG Rewards Club Premier vs. IHG Rewards Club Traveler

 If you’re looking for a less expensive credit card that still lets you earn IHG points, there’s the IHG Rewards Club Traveler card to consider.
-The Traveler card offers a lower sign-up bonus than the Premier, with new cardholders receiving 100,000 bonus points when they spend $2,000 in the first three months of account opening, compared to 140,000 bonus points when you spend $3,000 in the same time frame with the Premier.
+The Traveler card offers a lower sign-up bonus than the Premier, with new cardholders receiving 100,000 bonus points when they spend $2,000 in the first three months of account opening, compared to 125,000 bonus points and Reward Night when you spend $3,000 in the same time frame with the Premier.

 While the Traveler card has no annual fee, this doesn’t quite make up for everything it lacks, such as automatic elite status, the Global Entry/TSA PreCheck credit and a rewards night each year on your account anniversary.
 Given the value of such perks, the difference in annual fees between the cards is basically a nonissue.

 If you’re a frequent traveler or IHG loyalist who is sure to take advantage of elite status benefits, you’ll be better served with the Premier card; however, occasional travelers who don’t always stay in IHG properties or who want a card with no annual fee should stick with the Traveler.

 As the issuer for both co-branded IHG credit cards, Chase has a reputation for good customer service.
 For example, the bank scored 809 in J.D.
 Power’s 2020 customer satisfaction survey, fourth among 11 major credit card issuers.

 Chase customer service is available by phone, secure email or in-person at a branch location.
 Unfortunately, Chase does not offer an online chat feature for quick questions.
 Its mobile app, however, is highly rated for both iPhone and Android.